archivesdj/NumCSharp/README.md

 # NumCSharp
-A C# numerical computing library inspired by NumPy and NumCpp
+A C# numerical computing library inspired by NumPy and NumCpp, leveraging System.Numerics for high-performance vector and matrix operations.